roboguy13/digit-recog/README.md

     % ./fetch-images.sh

-Next, the following command will install dependences (in a sandbox), build the project with -O2:
+Next, the following command will install dependences (in a sandbox) and build the project with -O2:

     % cabal new-build --enable-optimization=2